 Which books are eligible for the prize?

 - Books must be published by a UK-based publisher/imprint during the specified dates (between 1 January 2016 and 31 December 2016 for the 2017 prize).
+If a book has been previously published outside the UK it will only be eligible if the original date of publication outside the UK is within the previous two years, ie not earlier than 1 January 2015 for the 2018 prize.

 - Books published in English translation are eligible, provided that they have been published in English during the specified period.
 If a translated book wins, two-thirds of the prize money will be awarded to the author and one-third to the translator.